nsfilho/E12AIO3/README.md

 ### Why HTMLs and others are packaged?

 The process to build the `spiffs.bin` it's a little complex to explain.
-We use a lot of files, and use a `GULP` to process all of then.
-During this process, i.e.:
+We use a lot of files, and `GULP` to post-process all of then.
+To help you understand, GULP do:

 1. generate a dynamic icon font, using only the SVGs is used;
 2. merge all css files in a unique file;
+3. minify htmls, css and images;
+4. re-structure folders from a `organized tree` to `dist tree`;

-All spare files use much more than 1.5mb, and it is compressed in less than 150kb.
-This part of the project is in a `private` repository.
-But if you really want to contribute, please let me know.
+All spare files (to build the `spiffs.bin`) use much more than **1.5mb**, and it is compressed in `less than 150kb`.
+This technology is part of a `private` repository.
+But if you **really want** to contribute, please let me know.

 To develop that part of software in a more easy way, we created a `httpd server`, what provide to the browser, all files in an exactly same way of ESP8266.
 This httpd `watch file changes` in a directory and trigger `gulp` when something is changed.